fullstackenviormentss/data-science-test/README.md

 We will be making a decision based on these tests, so do give it your best.

 Thanks for giving this a go, we can't wait to see what you come up with.

+## Is this test ok?

+So we haven't hired a Data scientist before, so this is our first time making a test for one.
+If this test sucks, and it's not going to let you showcase your skills, let us know.
+We'll try sort something out.